tc39/proposal-object-iteration/README.md

+# WITHDRAWN: This proposal has been withdrawn from consideration

+After concerns were raised at the February 2020 meeting, this proposal is being withdrawn.

 # Improving iteration on Objects

 An ECMA TC39 proposal to improve the experience & performance of iterating and mapping over Objects